Reading Your Test Analysis Report

 The STANDARD ERROR OF MEASUREMENT provides another way of representing the accuracy of test scores.
 Its use requires the assumption that some component of error is part of any person's test score.
 This error can result from the content of the questions sampled and/or day-to-day factors which influence individual performance (i.e., memory fluctuation, guessing, etc.).
 All test scores contain some degree of error and, consequently, should be treated as an estimate of achievement level.
 The size of the standard error of measurement is an indication of how far from the actual test score the "real" error-free score might be.
 The standard error of measurement for an average of scores on tests of the same length tends to be smaller than the standard error of measurement for any single test (i.e., one can be more sure of a student's observed score falling in a narrower band around the hypothetical error-free score).
 It is generally recommended that instructors do not use a single test as the basis for grading (i.e., grades should not be assigned to individual components), but make use of the totals (or average) for a number of tests given during the semester.

 The MEAN DIFFICULTY of the test is defined as the arithmetic average of the item difficulties.
 The MEAN DISCRIMINATION of the test is the average of the item bi-serial correlations (DISCRIM.) between the keyed response and the total score.
 (Correlations are transformed to standardized z scores, averaged, and then transformed back to a correlation.)

 The Name Roster, Page 6 (sample)

 The Error Listing, Pages 7 and 8 (sample)

-Users who wish to have further assistance in interpreting the test analysis report should stop in or call the Evaluation and Examination Service scoring office at 319-335-0359.
+Users who wish to have further assistance in interpreting the test analysis report should stop in or contact the Evaluation and Examination Service scoring office at 319-335-0359 or email@example.com.